 Willemijn: Supply Chain has to quickly bring together what it says; Supply and Chain.
 Supply in the sense that the requested products need to be supplied on time, in the right location and in the right customer format like it was.
 But now with sustainable sourcing as an extra dynamic.
 Chain in the sense that it should be flawless and, more importantly, completely transparent and traceable.
 At Danone, we bring our chain up to speed with technology.
 Building forecasts with smart analytics, creating traceability with state of the art technologies and providing service to our end consumers – mums and their babies – via online social platforms.

 What part of your role as a supply chain manager keeps you awake at night?

 Roeland: No worries, this role is not keeping me awake at night .
 We live in very interesting times in general – that makes me enthusiastic and ambitious.
 In the end it’s “just” a profession.
 I am enjoying it and trying to make a difference.

-How to attract and keep young people/starters in our company.
+And how to attract and keep young people/starters in our company.
 The new generation has a different view on their work ethos and on their work/life balance.
-When a job gets routine or when there is too much pressure, they tend to move (sorry for the generalisation, as I am very much aware this is not the case for all young people!).
+When a job turns into routine or when there is too much constant pressure, they tend to move (sorry for the generalisation, as I am very much aware this is not the case for all young people!).
 However, to become skilled you need some repetition, and you have to realise that in all jobs there is a boring part.

 Angel: How to manage the increasing complexity, how to keep a high customer service level at the same time as controlling or even reducing costs, because the pressure on costs is huge.
 This challenge is putting a lot of pressure on people, which is a risk.
 My main focus is to take care of my people, to keep them engaged, motivated and happy, so we can face this challenge in the best way.